alexmitchell03/m-tune/README.md

 the "confirm" button.

 If you matched the frequency desired, good job!
-If not, you will be prompted with how much you were off by!
+If not, you will be prompted with how much you were off by.